luiscarlin/representatives/README.md

 Find your representatives by searching using an address.

-## Build and deploy to GitHub page
+## Build and deploy to GitHub Pages
 ```
 yarn deploy
 ```